hbowie/notenik/docs/index.md

 A basic Note consists of a Title, a Tags line, a Link, plus the actual Body of the Note.

-However, other fields can be added by providing a template file for a collection, named 'template.txt'.
+However, other fields can be added by providing a template file for a collection, named 'template.txt' (or 'template.md' if you'd prefer Notenik to use the '.md' file extension for notes in this collection).
 The template is in the same format as a Note, but with the specification of additional fields.
 (There's a command on the File menu that can be used to generate a template, which you can then modify with any text editor.)
 Notenik will then configure its UI dynamically to handle the fields specified in the template for that collection.

 Following is a complete list of all the fields that can be used within a note.